 Nursing courses are sequential.
 Each course requires a letter grade of B- or higher and a minimum score on the Clinical Evaluation Tool in order to pass the course and progress to the next nursing course or graduate.
-Students who do not meet the minimum grades in the nursing course may apply for re-enrollment to repeat the nursing course.
-Students are offered one opportunity for re-enrollment.
+Students who do not meet the minimum grades in the nursing course may apply for re-entry to repeat the nursing course.
+Students are offered one opportunity for re-entry.
 Both the clinical and the class must be repeated.
 Students must complete the entire nursing sequence of courses within three (3) years from the start of the first course (ADNR116R or NURS110).
-Re-enrollment is contingent upon space for student in the course and upon majority approval by nursing faculty.
+Re-entry is contingent upon space for student in the course and upon majority approval by nursing faculty.

-The student must follow these steps to apply for re-enrollment:
+The student must follow these steps to apply for re-entry:

-- Submit a written request to the Department Chair by October 31 for ASN Spring Semester; February 28 for Fall Semester; LPN 60 days prior to beginning of semester of re-entry. - If the student left in good standing, the Department Chair may approve the request if the student request can be accommodated. - If the student did not leave in good standing, the Department Chair will schedule a meeting with the Nursing Department Faculty.
-Prior to the Department meeting, the student will: - Submit a written action plan for success.
-The written action plan must include: - 1) Factors leading to the lack of progression - 2) A corrective action plan to remediate the factors that prevented the student from being successful - The student will meet with the Nursing Department Faculty/Department Chair to present their case. - \circ A consensus of > 50% of nursing faculty is required to approve the decision for re-enrollment. - The Department Chair will communicate to the student the decision on re-enrollment.
+- Submit a written request to the Department Chair by October 31 for ASN Spring Semester; February 28 for Fall Semester; LPN 60 days prior to beginning of semester of re-entry. - If the student left in good standing, the Department Chair may approve the request if the student request can be accommodated. - If the student did not leave in good standing, the Department Chair has the ability to decline the request for re-entry. - If the request is to be considered, the Department Chair will schedule a meeting with the Nursing Department Faculty to review and approve/deny the request.

+Prior to the Department meeting, the student will:

+- Submit a written action plan for success.
+The written action plan must include: - 1) Factors leading to the lack of progression - 2) A corrective action plan to remediate the factors that prevented the student from being successful - The student will meet with the Nursing Department Faculty/Department Chair to present their case. - A consensus of > 50% of nursing faculty is required to approve the decision for re-entry. - The Department Chair will communicate to the student the decision on re-entry.